FedericoCantarelli/FedericoCantarelli/README.md

 * BIPxTech [here](https://www.instagram.com/bipxtech/)
 * BIP Group [here](https://www.instagram.com/bip_group/)

 We are also Google Cloud Partener for Italy in year 2023 🎉.
-[Here](https://bipxtech.cloud/en/bip-xtech-partner-of-the-year-in-italy/) is the official press release.
+[Here](https://bipxtech.cloud/en/bip-xtech-partner-of-the-year-in-italy/) is the official press release. <br/>

+Since May 2023, I started a new adventure: the second-level master's degree in cloud data engineering at [CEFRIEL](https://www.cefriel.com) @ POLIMI, fully funded by the company I work for.
+During this path I am learning so many interesting topics:
+* Streaming Data Analytics
+* Big Data Analytics
+* Containerization with Docker and Kubernetes
+* IaC with Terraform and Pulumi
+* IaaS, PaaS, SaaS, FaaS
+* AWS and GCP basic